 Hi!
 My name is Jason DeRouchie, and I serve as an elder of Bethlehem Baptist Church and as Professor of Old Testament and Biblical Theology at Bethlehem College & Seminary.
 My passion is to exalt Christ through whole-Bible theology and to help train the next generation of church leaders here and abroad how to faithfully interpret and appropriate their Hebrew Old Testaments as Christian Scripture.

 I treasure my wife Teresa, to whom I have been married since 1994.
-The Lord has blessed us with six children––three black and three white, three boys and three girls, and the younger three all came from Ethiopia, a land that I love.
+The Lord has blessed us with six children––three brown and three peach, three boys and three girls, and the younger three all came from Ethiopia, a land that I love.
 As a family, we delight in academic and church ministry and are delighted to be a part of the Bethlehem community.
 Being here has changed us, helping us cherish the gospel more and birthing within us a love for the nations, especially among the poor.
 I now have so many from other cultures whose names and stories I know and whom I love and long to see celebrating Christ in eternity.
 As a family, we enjoy camping, hiking, canoeing, and moose-watching, and our favorite place to get away is the north shore of Lake Superior.
+Whenever possible, I love to return to Ethiopia to help the church there train its leaders, care for the poor, evangelize the lost, and reach the unreached.

 Areas of Specialization